info-s-a-g-a-r/DevOps-AI-Voice-Assistant/README.md

 │
 └── README.md

-What the demo can do
+✨ What the Demo Can Do

 Real-time voice conversation with Gemini Live